prerna-khanna/Air-Cognizer/README.md

 3. Make the model **robust** in various weather conditions.

 ## Acknowledgements
-We would like to thank our mentors, Dr. Aakanksha Chowdhery and Prof. Brejesh Lall for their guidance and constant encouragement during the course of the project.
+We would like to thank our mentors, [Dr. Aakanksha Chowdhery, Google Brain](http://www.achowdhery.com/) and [Prof. Brejesh Lall, IIT, Delhi](http://ee.iitd.ernet.in/people/brijeshlall.html) for their guidance and constant encouragement during the course of the project.
 We would also like to thank Marconi Society for sponsoring Celestini Project India.

 ## Follow our Project
 [PlayStore](https://bit.ly/AirCognizer)